praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Get list of loaded intent classifiers.

-Get the list of loaded intent classifiers.
+Returns the list of loaded intent classifiers.

 ### Example
 ```python